DSA Class

 Default Value: ""

-This property is a PEM formatted public key.
-The purpose of this property is to allow easier management of the public key parameters by using only a single value.
+This field is a PEM formatted public key.
+The purpose of this field is to allow easier management of the public key parameters by using only a single value.

 Q